wearethoughtfox/ashbright/_situations/reputation.md

 layout: situations
 title: Reputation matters
 image: reputation
-excerpt: As a high-profile individual, your reputation is a priceless asset.
+description: As a high-profile individual, your reputation is a priceless asset.
 Ashbright has decades of experience helping successful individuals and business leaders manage their reputation, online and offline.
 date:   2017-01-04
 ---